dailystory/WordPress/plugin/readme.txt

-# DailyStory - Email, SMS, Web Forms and more
+# Email and SMS marketing for WordPress by DailyStory
 Contributors: dailystory, roberthoward
 Tags: marketing, sales, automation
 Requires at least: 4.0
-Tested up to: 6.1.1
+Tested up to: 6.3
-Stable tag: 2.0.2
+Stable tag: 2.0.3
 License: GNU General Public License v2.0 or later

 [DailyStory](https://www.dailystory.com/) automates outbound sales, client engagement, and follow-up in order to generate interest at the top of the sales funnel.
 It results in a 100 times greater cost efficiency per acquired customer compared to traditional advertising methods.
 By utilizing personalized email and text message marketing, it also increases engagement.